 \begin{example} For the tree $T$ depicted in Figure~\ref{fig:degree-embedding-example}, we have where $D$ is the star on four vertices with center labeled $4$ and outer vertices labeled $1, 1, 4$.

 \end{example}

-Clearly, knowing all degree embedding numbers $N_D(T)$ is sufficient to recover $T$ because $T$ (with vertex labels $a_v = \deg(v)$) is the unique largest tree $D$ with $N_D(T) \neq 0$.
-However, knowing a ``bounded'' subcollection of degree embedding numbers is not sufficient to recover $T$, as we now show.
+Clearly, a tree $T$ can be recovered from all its degree embedding numbers because $T$ (with vertices labeled by degree) is the unique largest tree $D$ with $N_D(T) \neq 0$.
+However, knowing any ``bounded'' collection of degree embedding numbers is not sufficient in general to recover $T$, as we now show.

 \begin{proposition} For every $m \ge 1$, there exist non-isomorphic trees $T_1$ and $T_2$ such that $N_D(T_1) = N_D(T_2)$ for all $D$ with $|D| \le m$. \end{proposition}

 \begin{proof} Let $T_1$ be the tree created by attaching leaves to a path with $2m+4$ vertices so that the path vertices have degrees in that order.
 Let $T_2$ be the tree constructed analogously but using degrees These trees are not isomorphic; however, we can give a bijection between subtrees $S_1 \subseteq T_1$ and $S_2 \subseteq T_2$ of order $|S_1| = |S_2| \le m$ that preserves vertex degrees (with respect to $T_1$ and $T_2$).
 Suppose $S_1$ is a subtree of $T_1$ with $|S_1| \le m$.
 If $S_1$ contains the degree-$4$ vertex of $T_1$, then it contains at most $m-1$ degree-$2$ vertices on the left side of $T_1$.
 It follows that there exists a corresponding subtree $S_2$ on the left side of $T_2$ with the same vertex degrees.
 A similar argument holds for the case in which $S_1$ contains the degree-$5$ vertex of $T_1$.